aki017/slack-api-docs/methods/team.accessLogs.md

 Each login contains the user id and username that logged in. `date_first` is a unix timestamp of the first login for this user/ip/user\_agent combination.`date_last` is the most recent for that combination. `count` is the total number of logins for that combination. `ip` is the ip address of the device used to login. `user_agent` is the reported user agent string from the browser or client application. `isp` is our best guess at the internet service provider who owns the ip address. `country` and `region` are similarly where we think that login came from, based on the ip address.

 The paging information contains the `count` of items returned, the `total` number of items reacted to, the `page` of results returned in this response and the total number of `pages` available.
+Please note that the max `count` value is `1000` and the max `page` value is `100`.

 ## Errors